 If the counterparty paper includes a sufficient confidentiality provision, highlight the same in your paper and move on.

-If, on the other hand, a limitation of liability is missing from the counterparty paper, copy and paste the one from your paper, highlight the provision in your paper, and move to the next term.
+If, on the other hand, a confidentiality provision is missing from the counterparty paper, copy and paste the one from your paper, highlight the provision in your paper, and move to the next clause.

 3. Review and redline all terms.